 The faster a car or truck is traveling, the greater the opportunity for serious bodily injury if and when a collision does take place.
 Although limited access roadways are generally safer than surface streets -- mainly due to the lack of intersections and the close proximity of other vehicles in opposing lanes -- the higher rates of speed make for more severe wrecks when they do occur.
 This is obviously a mixed blessing for those motorists navigating the Baltimore and Washington D.C. beltway system.

-As Maryland auto, motorcycle and trucking accident attorneys, the professionals at Lebowitz & Mzhen, LLC, understand how easy it is for a driver, passenger or pedestrian to become a victim of a bad road accident; many times, those who are the most seriously injured had no fault in terms of causing the collision.
+As Maryland auto, motorcycle and trucking accident attorneys, the professionals at Lebowitz & Mzhen Personal Injury Lawyers, understand how easy it is for a driver, passenger or pedestrian to become a victim of a bad road accident; many times, those who are the most seriously injured had no fault in terms of causing the collision.
 As motorists and commuters ourselves, we fully understand that higher speeds raise the odds of more substantial bodily injury.

 From lacerations and broken bones to life-threatening spinal cord injuries and closed-head trauma, there is a wide range of medical problems that can result from a momentary loss of concentration by a commercial truck driver along any roadway.
 And while it is incumbent on every driver to be aware of his or her surroundings when operating a motor vehicle, the ability to remain safe is not a one-sided proposition.
 Traffic safety takes a concerted effort by all drivers.
 If one person, especially a trucker, makes a driving error at highways speeds and in dense rush hour traffic, many others may suffer the consequences.